MrGezz/flood-scammer/README.md

 # flood-scammer

 This project is created to randomly generate fake personal information specifically for Malaysia residence from a class called fakedata.
-Some features:
+A demonstration of Object-Oriented Programming in Python.
+Features include:
 * Pick name from list of names
 * Generate random Malaysian Identity Card Number
 * Assign Age and Gender based on the generated IC Number